Codecademy/docs/content/swiftui/concepts/fonts/fonts.md

 Below is a list of some of the standard `Font` type properties:

-- `largeTitle` a large, title font style.
+- `.largeTitle` a large, title font style.
-- `title` a title font style.
+- `.title` a title font style.
-- `headline` a headline font style.
+- `.headline` a headline font style.
-- `body` the default font style.
+- `.body` the default font style.
-- `footnote` a footnote font style.
+- `.footnote` a footnote font style.
-- `caption` a caption font style.
+- `.caption` a caption font style.

 ## Modifying and Creating Fonts